-- Applicants for short courses are not required to take and pass the Wonderlic SLE exam. - Title IV payment plans are not available for short courses. - Students enrolled in the short courses must adhere to the attendance/tardiness policy as described within the catalog. - A leave of absence is not available to students enrolled in short course classes. - No make-up work is permitted for short courses. - No academic or transfer credit will be awarded by the Institution for short courses.
-Students should not assume that short courses will be accepted for transfer credit at another institution. - All short courses are non-credit bearing. - The grading system listed below is used for all short courses: - o P Pass.
+- Applicants for short courses are not required to take and pass the Wonderlic SLE exam. - Payment plans are not available for short courses. - Students enrolled in the short courses must adhere to the attendance/tardiness policy as described within the catalog. - A leave of absence is not available to students enrolled in short course classes. - No make-up work is permitted for short courses. - Some short courses include an externship/clinical experience that is without compensation.
+Students should refer to the Externship/Practicum, Clinical or Fieldwork section of the catalog for specific requirements. - No academic or transfer credit will be awarded by the Institution for short courses.
+Students should not assume that short courses will be accepted for transfer credit at another institution. - All short courses are non-credit bearing. - The grading system listed below is used for all short courses: - S Satisfactory.
 Student has satisfactorily met all requirements of the course.
-If a student fails to receive a Passing grade in any one course within the short course, then the student will be dismissed from the short course. - o F Failure.
-Student has not satisfactorily met all requirements of the course. - Students will receive a certificate of completion for the short course. - Short courses do not qualify for Title IV federal financial aid funds.

-- Students should refer to the Refund Policy section of the catalog for Refund information. - Short courses do not qualify for in-school loan deferments.
+If a student fails to receive a Satisfactory grade in anyone course within the short course, then the student will be dismissed from the short course. - U Unsatisfactory.
+Student has not satisfactorily met all requirements of the course. - Transcripts are not available for short courses.
+Students will receive a certificate of completion for the short course. - Short courses do not qualify for Title IV federal financial aid funds. - If a student at the mid-point of the course is not achieving a "Satisfactory" grade then they are put on probation for the remainder of the course. - Students should refer to the Refund Policy section of the catalog for Refund information.